Lillian Bronson: Life and career

-Family/Personal life

-Bronson was married to Henry Daniels Mygatt on New Year's Day 1936; they divorced on May 7, 1943; they did not have children.

 Death and legacy

 Bronson spent her last few years in Laguna Beach.
 She died in a San Clemente, California, hospital on August 2, 1995.

 "Old Woman of the Freeway" mural

 In 1974, muralist Kent Twitchell chose a photo of Bronson to use as the model for a huge mural, titled "The Old Woman of the Freeway", to paint on a wall of a Downtown Los Angeles building which looked down from the Angeles Prince Hotel in Echo Park onto the Hollywood Freeway.
 The original mural had been neglected by L.A. city officials, as a garage obscured the lower half and a billboard company had whitewashed the image in 1986.
 A partial restoration began in 1992.
 In 1994, a plan to rehang the mural outside the Valley Institute of Visual Arts in Sherman Oaks, California had died when a property owner refused to allow Twitchell access.
 In 1995, while being repainted after a legal settlement, the mural was covered with graffiti.
 In early 2016, Twitchell received approval from Los Angeles Valley College to repaint the mural.
 The $180,000 cost was raised by a voter-approved community colleges bond-building program.